mini-pw/posters/README.md

 ## Academic year 2019/2020
 ### [Data Visualization Techniques](https://github.com/MI2-Education/posters/tree/main/2019-2020/DataVisualizationTechniques)

+The project consisted of graphically preparing the most exciting results of data mining.
+The students had a choice of two datasets, the first was on PISA results and the second on FIFA'19 statistics.

 Instructors: [@pbiecek](https://github.com/pbiecek) [@michbur](https://github.com/michbur)

 -----------------------------------------------------------------------------------------------------------------------------
 ## Academic year 2018/2019
 ### [Data Visualization Techniques - DRD](https://github.com/MI2-Education/posters/tree/main/2018-2019/DataVisualizationTechniques/P-DRD)

+The DRDhub (Data - Rhetoric - Design) project was interdisciplinary.
+It joined students of Polish studies from the University of Warsaw, media arts from the Academy of Fine Arts in Warsaw, and mathematics and computer science from Warsaw University of Technology.

 ### [Data Visualization Techniques - Posters](https://github.com/MI2-Education/posters/tree/main/2018-2019/DataVisualizationTechniques/P1)

+The project was focused on a graphic illustration about a selected movie, TV series, or audiobook.

 Instructors: [@pbiecek](https://github.com/pbiecek) [@michbur](https://github.com/michbur)

 -----------------------------------------------------------------------------------------------------------------------------
 ## Academic year 2017/2018
 ### [Data Visualization Techniques](https://github.com/MI2-Education/posters/tree/main/2017-2018/DataVisualizationTechniques/)

+The project aimed to present data on demographics, economics, health care, security, politics, education, or the history of Poland or Europe.

 Instructors: [@pbiecek](https://github.com/pbiecek)